CE - 450163

 |Original Source:||Legifrance (in French)|

-The applicants asked the French Conseil d'État for an interim measure to stop the processing of COVID-19 vaccination data for appointment management through Doctolib, which itself is using Amazon Web Services.
+The applicants asked the French Conseil d'État for an interim measure to stop the processing of COVID-19 vaccination appointment management data through the online platform Doctolib, using Amazon Web Services.
 The Conseil d'État rejected the application.

 English Summary[edit | edit source]